Trademarks Protecting your Intellectual Property

 The total procedure time depends on the project scope and national holidays, but the average project takes 18 months from the time the application is submitted to the point where the IP is protected.

-3. If no objection is posted within 6 months, the official license will be issued about three months later.
+- If no objection is posted within 6 month, official license will be issued about three months later.

 Ready to Contact AsiaBridge Law?